surfstudio/yandex-mapkit-lite-flutter/README.md

 - :earth_africa: Map overview - enables to view the map of the world, with which user can interact with any convinient way, usually in order to demonstrate the location of some place
 - :house: Custom map objects - enables for developers to add custom map objects in order to indicate some place on the map
 - :video_game: Convinient map controls - there is an API for straight-to-point map controls through the code - from zooming and moving to limiting user scroll and controlling the speed
-- :leaves: App bundle size reduction - the average bundle size reduction for 25% comparing to projects with [original package](https://pub.dev/packages/yandex_mapkit)
+- :leaves: App bundle size reduction - noticable app bundle size reduction comparing to projects with [original package](https://pub.dev/packages/yandex_mapkit)
 - :sparkles: Recommended for use if you don't need anything but basic map

 ## Usage